 This is before moving into the main reception area.
 This is for people to mingle, drink and warm up for the big event.

-Come up with 1 or 2 signature drinks and offer those as the preferred/exclusive drink.
+The way to make this a unique option is to come up with 1 or 2 signature drinks and offer those as the preferred/exclusive drink.
 Or have Apothecary jars full of mixed drinks or juices.

 Puppy Party (Kittens work too)